Barteling/TwinCAT-Meets-Project-Euler/README.md

 # TwinCAT meets Project Euler
 Welcome at the open source repository TwinCAT meets project Euler!
-This repository contains a TwinCAT project which solves [Project Euler](https://projecteuler.net/) problems.
+This repository contains a TwinCAT project written in Structured Text which solves [Project Euler](https://projecteuler.net/) problems.
 I created this repository because I thought it would be fun to see how far _**we**_ can come with Structured Text.
 But mostly because I hope that we learn some cool ST tips and tricks from each other while solving the problems.
 We perhaps might need some additional math functions/libraries as well..

 ## How does it work
 The project is a TwinCAT stand alone PLC project.
-The PLC project contains a base function block '[FbProblemSolverBase](ProjectEuler/POUs/Problems/Base/FbProblemSolverBase.TcPOU)' to solve the problems.
+The PLC project contains a base function block named '[FbProblemSolverBase](ProjectEuler/POUs/Problems/Base/FbProblemSolverBase.TcPOU)' which contains the base logic.
 The results are verified with [TCUnit](https://tcunit.org) in the main program 'PRG_TEST'.

 #### FbProblemSolverBase
-FbProblemSolverBase implements some logic to control states like 'Busy' and 'Done' and has a 'Execute' property to start the  problem solving process.
+FbProblemSolverBase is loosely base on PLCOpens ETRIG pattern and implements some logic to control states like 'Busy' and 'Done' and has a 'Execute' property to start the problem solving process.
 The results are returned with a STRING property called: 'Result'.

 #### Problem solver function blocks
 All new problem solving function blocks should inherit from FbProblemSolverBase.
 In the new problem solving function block base simply call the base function block: